bitspradp/spnkr_crci_test/README.md

 ### Testing
 #### Circle CI
 Run automatically on every pull request and on every commit.
-Please make sure circle ci is green before merging.
+Please make sure Circle CI is green before merging.

 #### Dev
 The recommended approach is to run test inside docker containers so your dev machine is not polluted.
-Also, this is close to what circle ci does with running tests inside a container.
+Also, this is close to what Circle CI does with running tests inside a container.

 To run tests with docker on your dev machine, please have [docker](docs.docker.com/install/) and [docker compose](https://docs.docker.com/compose/install/) installed.